drbenmorgan/lpcm/lpcm/src/README.md

     setenv PYTHONPATH ${PYTHONPATH}:${PWD}/lib

+Some examples also require the presence of the latte package (http://latte_reference.com).
+This is currently only available to Warwick EPP users.
 For typical usage of this library look at the documentation in ... or at the unit tests found in ....